-With franchised representation in over 100 countries worldwide, Land Rover are able to support your vehicle wherever you go.
+In addition, with franchised representation in over 100 countries worldwide, Land Rover are able to support your vehicle wherever you go.

 A full list of Land Rover dealers is included in the literature pack.

 Only Land Rover dealers are able to provide the full range of recommended parts and accessories that meet our rigorous standards of safety, durability and performance.